Compulsory Licensing of Drugs & Pharmaceuticals

 India and the TRIP’s

-India is one of the member countries who sign the TRIPS Agreement which is implemented in 2005.
-Before becoming the member countries of TRIPS, India does not grant a patent for drugs.
+India is one of the member countries that sign the TRIPS Agreement which is implemented in 2005.
+Before becoming the member country of TRIPS, India does not grant a patent for drugs.
 This was the time when the generic pharmaceuticals industry flourished in India irrespective of the strict patent regime in India.
 One of the major advantage of generic drugs that it is available at cheap prices and the disadvantage of compulsory licensing is that new and innovative drugs are not launched in India.
 To solve this problem, India signed the TRIPS agreement in 1995.

 India is a leader in the pharma industry but this situation changes after the TRIPS regime.
-Pharmaceuticals patenting in India is of special relevance to the current issue of public health because India pharmaceuticals company is the important supplier of the low priced drugs in the market.
+Pharmaceuticals patenting in India is of special relevance to the current issue of public health because the Indian pharmaceuticals company is the important supplier of the low priced drugs in the market.
 After signing the TRIPS Agreement, a patent on a product can also be granted in India.
-This leads to increase the hold on the availability, accessibility, quantity and price value of drugs.
+This leads to an increase in the hold on the availability, accessibility, quantity and price value of drugs.
 But this situation is sometimes abused by the patent holder and to counter this situation, TRIPS provides the provision of compulsory licensing.